JoshHarrington/stockcube_ruby/README.md

 8. See app at [http://localhost:3000](http://localhost:3000)

 ## To dos
+- Move all to dos over to issues and add to project with labels
 - Front end work
 	- responsive, accessible navigation
 	- fix text sizing errors